-Untouched forests, pristine white sand beaches, crystal waters filled with reefs and diverse sea life: A South Pacific cruise offers the ultimate getaway from winters in both the northern and southern hemispheres.
+Untouched forests, pristine white sand beaches, crystal waters filled with reefs, and diverse sea life: A South Pacific cruise offers the ultimate getaway from winters in both the northern and southern hemispheres.

 The Wet Season (November-April)

-- Warmer wet season
+- Low season

 - Higher humidity

-- Tropical storm season (until March)
+- Tropical storm season (until late March)

 - Fewer travelers (discount pricing and more availability)

-The austral summer, occurring from November to April, is the warmer and more humid wet season, and is characterized with heavy rainstorms interspersed with extreme sunshine.
-It is also important to keep in mind that tropical storm season is within the wet season, from November to
+The austral summer, occurring from November to April, is a warmer and more humid wet season, and it is characterized by heavy rainstorms interspersed with extreme sunshine.
+In October, the Solomon Islands

 Trekking in the South Pacific